Introduction to graph theory and basic algorithms: Laplacian matrix and Kirchhoff's theorem

 \end{defin}

 Or equivalently:

-\emph{Properties of laplacian matrix:} \begin{enumerate} \item Laplacian matrix non-diagonal part consists of 0 and -1 elements \item Laplacian matrix is symmetrical matrix \item Laplacian matrix is square matrix \item The sum of elements in each laplacian matrix column (and row) equals to 0 \item Laplacian matrix is degenerate matrix \item \textquote{Laplacian} correspondence between undirected unweighted graphs and matrices with properties 1-4 is one-to-one \end{enumerate}
+\emph{Properties of Laplacian matrix:} \begin{enumerate} \item Laplacian matrix non-diagonal part consists of 0 and -1 elements, \item Laplacian matrix is symmetrical matrix, \item Laplacian matrix is square matrix, \item The sum of elements in each Laplacian matrix column (and row) equals to 0, \item Laplacian matrix is degenerate matrix, \item \textquote{Laplacian} correspondence between undirected unweighted graphs and matrices with properties 1-4 is one-to-one. \end{enumerate}

-\begin{lm}[Laplacian matrix algebraic complements lemma] Algebraic complements of all Laplacian matrix elements are equal. \end{lm} \begin{proof} Denote the number of vertices of a graph $G$ by $n$ and the algebraic complement to the element $l_{ij}$ of Laplacian matrix by $L_{ij}$. \begin{enumerate} \item Let $\rank{L(G)} < n-1 \imp L_{ij} = 0, \text{for any } i,j$. \item $\rank{L(G)} = n-1$.
-Let's denote the column of $n$ 1's by $m$, the matrix of complements $\{L_{ij}\}$ by $M$ and the columns of $M^T$ by $\{m_j\}$.
-Hence, $L m = 0$ due to Laplacian matrix property~\ref{prop:sum} and \ \ \ \ \ Consider the linear equation $L x = 0$.
-Since the $\rank{L(G)} = n-1$, the solutions of the equation form a one-dimensional linear space.
-The vector $m$ is a solution of the equation, hence all other solutions ($m_1, m_2, ..., m_n$) are proportional to $m$ and therefore consist of equal elements.
-The symmetry property of the Laplacian matrix implies the assertion of the theorem. \end{enumerate} \end{proof}
+\begin{lm}[Laplacian matrix algebraic complements lemma] Algebraic complements of all Laplacian matrix elements are equal. \end{lm} \begin{proof} Denote the number of vertices of a graph $G$ by $n$ and the algebraic complement to the element $l_{ij}$ of Laplacian matrix by $L_{ij}$.
+Consider two cases: \begin{enumerate} \item Let $\rank\bigl(L(G)\bigr) < n-1 \imp L_{ij} = 0, \text{for any } i,j$. \item $\rank\bigl(L(G)\bigr) = n-1$.
+Let's denote the column of all 1's by $\j$, the matrix of complements $\{L_{ij}\}$ by $M$ and the columns of $M^T$ by $\{m_j\}$.
+Hence, $L\j = 0$ due to Laplacian matrix property~\ref{prop:sum} and \ \ \ \ \ Consider a linear equation $L x = 0$.
+Since the $\rank\bigl(L(G)\bigr) = n-1$, solutions of the equation form a one-dimensional linear space.
+The vector $\j$ is a solution of the equation, hence all other solutions ($m_1, m_2, ..., m_n$) are proportional to $\j$ and therefore consist of equal elements.
+From the symmetry property of the Laplacian matrix the proposition holds. \end{enumerate} \end{proof}

 \begin{lm}[Laplacian and incidence matrix lemma] $L = B\,B^T$, where $B$ is the incidence matrix for any orientation of the graph and numeration of the edges. \end{lm} \begin{proof} Consider any orientation and numeration of the edges of undirected graph and let $B$ be its corresponding incidence matrix.
-Denote the row $i$ of the matrix $B$ as $b_i$ and by $n$ the number of vertices of the graph.
+Denote the row $i$ of the matrix $B$ by $b_i$ and the number of vertices of the graph by $n$.

 \begin{enumerate} \item For $i = j$, $m_{ii} = b_i^2 = \{\text{the number of non-zero elements in } b_i\} =$\\$= \{\text{the sum of elements in $i$ row in the incidence matrix for undirected graph}\} = \deg{v_i}$, due to incidence matrix property~\ref{prop:incdeg}. \item For $i \neq j$,